Checklist for new programme students and students taking freestanding courses

 Other important information

-Further information about the academic year and semester dates is available in the Education planning and administration handbook..
+Further information about the academic year and semester dates is available in the Education Planning and Administration Handbook.

-The easiest way to get the Mecenat card is by joining a student union, as all student union members receive the card automatically.
-The student unions do not issue physical cards, instead you will be given instructions on how to download the Mecenatkort app and activate your digital card.
-If you would prefer a physical card, you can request one once you have activated your digital card.
-The student unions’ page on the student web has more information.
-The digital card is accepted all over Sweden, but you may prefer a physical card when travelling abroad.
+If you prefer a physical card, you can request one once you have activated your digital card.
+The students’ unions’ page on the student web has more information.
+The digital card is accepted all over Sweden, but a physical card can be handy when travelling abroad.

 Visit Mecenat’s website for more information about the card for SLU students.